MaisonPatchouli/twitch-plus-recommendation-engine/README.md

 ## Features
 - **User Authentication**: Secure register, login, and logout features using Spring Security.
 - **Resource Recommendations**: Content-based recommendation algorithms for personalized suggestions.
-- **Data Visualization**: Time-series visualizations of NFT assets created using React and Rechart.
 - **RESTful APIs**: Implemented using Java Servlets to fetch real Twitch resources using the Twitch API.

 ## Technologies Used